Also in this section

 Listed Building Consent is not required for any outbuildings provided that they are not physically attached to a property or structure which has listed or curtilage listed status.

-If you know that you do not need planning permission but you do need Listed Building Consent, please complete the Pre-Application Planning Advice (Listed Building) form together with the appropriate fee.
+If you know that you do not need planning permission but you do need Listed Building Consent, and would like advice, please complete the Pre-Application Planning Advice (Listed Building) form together with the appropriate fee.